jaxondl/StoChemSim/README.md

-# crn-ssa-wolfram-pkg
+# StoChemSim
 Wolfram Language package to stochastically simulate chemical reaction networks.

-## Setup Instructions
+## Wolfram Language Package Setup Instructions
-For instructions on how to set up the CRNSSA Wolfram Language package, use the notebook setupCRNSSA.nb.
+For instructions on how to set up the StoChemSim Wolfram Language package, use the setup.nb notebook.

+## Command Line Tool Setup Instructions